Statistics (Ph.D.)

 Successful completion of written qualifying examinations in theory of statistics and in applied statistics.

-Successful completion of a comprehensive exam in advanced theory of statistics and an elective comprehensive exam.
+Successful completion of a comprehensive exam in advanced theory of statistics.

 Successful completion of a dissertation proposal defense in the major field of statistics.